agile-lab-dev/Data-Product-Specification/README.md

 ### Output Ports

 * `ID: [String]` the unique identifier of the output port --> not modifiable
+* * Constraints:
+* * * Allowed characters are `[a-zA-Z]` and `[_-]`
+* * * Output port ID is made of `$DPDomain.$DPIdentifier.$DPMajorVersion.$OutputPortIdentifier`
 * `Name: [String]` the name of the DP
 * `FullyQualifiedName: [String]` Human-readable that uniquely identifies an entity
 * `ResourceType: [String]` the kind of output port: Files - SQL - Events.
 This should be extendible with GraphQL or others.
 * `Technology: [String]` the underlying technology is useful for the consumer to understand better how to consume the output port and also needed for self serve provisioning specific stuff.
 * `Description: [String]` detailed explanation about the function and the meaning of the output port
+* `Version: [String]` Specific version of the output port.
+Displayed as X.Y.Z where X is the major version of the data product, Y is minor feature and Z is patch.
+Major version(X) is also shown in the component ID and those 2 fields(version and ID) are always aligned with one another.
+* * Constraints:
+* * * Major version of the data product is always the same as the major version of the components and it is the same version that is shown in both data product ID and component ID
 * `CreationDate: [String]` when this output port has been created
 * `StartDate: [String]` the first business date present in the dataset, leave it null for events or we can use some standard semantic like: "-7D, -1Y"
 * `ProcessDescription: [String]` what is the underlying process that contributes to generate the data exposed by this output port